-The State's funding policy is to contribute any additional payments necessary to meet the actuarial required contribution that is in excess of expected court fees, member contributions and other State appropriations.
-Any additional State contribution for the plan year is made on the July 1 following the plan year-end.
+The State's funding policy is to contribute any additional payments necessary to meet the actuarial required contribution after taking into account the expected court fees, member contributions, State payroll-related contribution and other State appropriations.
+The payroll-related contribution and any additional State contribution for the plan year is made on the July 1 following the plan year-end.
 The actuarial required contribution rate consists of three components: